ragsns/azureautomation/AutomationFromTemplates/README.md

 Converting ARM Templates to Automation Scripts
 ==============================================

 Let's take the example of creating a HDinsight/Hadoop/Linux cluster.
+Replace the TODOs with the appropriate values.

 Step 1
 -------